Solving Jigsaw Puzzles By the Graph Connection Laplacian: Introduction

-Son et al.~\cite{son2014solving} incorporated the ``geometric structure'' of the jigsaw puzzle by searching for small loops (4-cycles) of puzzle pieces, which form consistent cycles, and then hierarchically combining these small loops with higher order loops in a bottom-up fashion.
+Son et al.~\cite{son2014solving} incorporated the ``geometric structure'' of the square jigsaw puzzle by searching for small loops (4-cycles) of puzzle pieces, which form consistent cycles, and then hierarchically combining these small loops with higher order loops in a bottom-up fashion.
 They argued that loop constraints could effectively eliminate pairwise matching outliers.
 Son et al.~\cite{son2016solving} proposed a growing consensus approach that assembles pieces by multiple modest bonds and uses a new objective function that maximizes consensus configurations.
 Yu et al.~\cite{yu2015solving} proposed a linear programming based formulation, which combines global and greedy approaches.
 Their proposed solver simultaneously exploits all the pairwise matches and globally computes the location of each piece/component at each step of the algorithm.
 Chen et al.~\cite{chen2018new} proposed a greedy algorithm and combined several metrics to improve the performance of this algorithm.

-A procedure for solving type 3 puzzles was only considered by Gallagher \cite{gallagher2012jigsaw} using a greedy method.
-We are not aware of any previous constructive and non-greedy procedure for solving type 3 puzzles.
-More importantly, we are not aware of a previous general method for finding the orientations of puzzle pieces with unknown locations.
-Such a procedure can enhance the solution of type 2 puzzles.
+The only previous procedure for solving type 3 puzzles is by Gallagher \cite{gallagher2012jigsaw}.
+It uses a greedy and non-constructive method.
+We are unaware of any previous constructive method for finding the orientations of type 2 puzzle pieces.